 A service fee for administrative, technology, and clerical services is charged to the Plan by the Roman Catholic Archbishop of Boston, A Corporation Sole.
-The fees charged for the years ended June 30, 2011 and 2010, were approximately \$436,000 and \$313,000, respectively, and are included in general and administrative expenses on the accompanying statements of changes in net assets available for benefits.
+The fees charged for the years ended June 30, 2012 and 2011, were approximately \$398,000 and \$436,000, respectively, and are included in general and administrative expenses on the accompanying statements of changes in net assets available for benefits.

-As of June 30, 2011, there are participating employers' receivable from the Roman Catholic Archbishop of Boston, A Corporation Sole, at a present value of \$534,938.
+As of June 30, 2011, there was participating employers' receivable from the Roman Catholic Archbishop of Boston, A Corporation Sole, at a present value of \$534,938.
+This amount was paid in June, 2012.